Metadata Portal is a self-hosted web page that shows you the latest metadata for a given network.

 You have several options of getting the OpenCV library:

-install it from the repository, make sure to install -dev
+install it from the repository, make sure to install -dev packages because they contain headers necessary

-for the crate build (also check that your package contains pkg_config
+for the crate build (also check that your package contains pkg_config or cmake files).

 build OpenCV manually and set up the following environment variables prior to building the project with

-opencv
+opencv crate:

-clang
+clang binary.

-brew install opencv
+clangclang and libclang-devbrew install opencv

-If you’re getting dyld: Library not loaded: @rpath/libclang.dylib
+If you’re getting dyld: Library not loaded: @rpath/libclang.dylib:

 OS can’t find libclang.dylib dynamic library because it resides in a non-standard path, set up the DYLD_FALLBACK_LIBRARY_PATH environment variable to point to the path where libclang.dylib can be found, e.g. for XCode: